Dun gene: Color traits

 The Fjord horse breed, which is predominantly dun, uses unique Norwegian-based terminology to distinguish between the different shades of dun horses.
-"Brown dun," or brunnblakk is a zebra dun, rødblakk is a red dun, grå - literally "gray" - is a grullo, buckskin duns are called ulsblakk or white dun, and a dunalino (dun + palomino) is called a "yellow dun" or gulblakk.
+"Brown dun", or brunnblakk is a zebra dun, rødblakk is a red dun, grå - literally "gray" - is a grullo, buckskin duns are called ulsblakk or white dun, and a "dunalino" (dun + palomino) is called a "yellow dun" or gulblakk.
 A cremello, perlino or smoky cream is called "white" or kvit.

 Dun mimics

 Historically, before modern genetic studies distinguished between alleles, diluted colors were sometimes lumped together and simply called "dun".

-The dun gene, when on a "bay dun" horse, can closely resemble buckskin, in that both colors feature a light-colored coat with a dark mane and tail.
+The dun gene, when on a "bay dun" horse, can resemble buckskin, in that both colors feature a light-colored coat with a dark mane and tail.
 In particular, buckskins with non-dun 1 primitive markings can easily be confused with dun.
 Genetically, a bay dun is a bay horse with the dun gene.
 A buckskin is bay horse with the addition of the cream gene, causing the coat color to be diluted from red to gold, usually without primitive markings.
 Visually, a bay dun is a tan-gold color, somewhat darker and less vivid than the more cream or gold buckskin, and duns always possess primitive markings.
 Today, pedigree analysis, DNA testing, studying possible offspring, and the vividness of primitive markings are used to determine whether a horse is a dun.

 A red dun may also be confused with a perlino, which is genetically a bay horse with two copies of the cream gene, which creates a horse with a cream-colored body but a reddish mane and tail.
-However, perlinos usually are significantly lighter than a red dun and have blue eyes.
+However, perlinos usually are significantly lighter than red dun and have blue eyes.

 Grullos are sometimes confused with roans or grays.
 However, unlike blue roan, dun has no intermingled black and white hairs, and unlike a true gray, which also intermingles light and dark hairs, the color does not change to a lighter shade as the horse ages.
-With a dun, the hair color itself is one solid shade and remains so for life.
+With a dun, the hair color is one solid shade and remains so for life.

 To further confuse matters, it is possible for a horse to carry both dun and cream dilution genes; such horses with golden buckskin coloring and a complete set of primitive markings are referred to as a "buckskin dun" or a "dunskin".
 On such horses, the light-shaded primitive markings are most noticeable during the summer months, when the winter hair sheds.
 A palomino that also carries dun, showing primitive dorsal striping or leg bars indicative of a red dun may be called a "dunalino."

-Countershading of nd1may be harder to differentiate between a dorsal stripe on light-colored horses such as red duns.
+Countershading such as light dorsal stripes resulting from the presence of the gene nd1 (see section below) may be difficult to detect on light-colored horses.